 GT Haptik is designed by Reto Moser and Tobias Rechsteiner.
 It is a geometric grotesque typeface with an interesting twist.
 The upper case letters and numbers can be read blindfolded.
 It comes in 21 distinct styles and 7 different weights.

-This typeface is derived from hand-lettered advertisements of ’20s and ’30s.
-Its humanistic qualities set it apart from its popular digital counterparts.
-Its sharp angles and geometric form offer a great deal of clarity and legibility.
+Its sharp angles and geometric form offer a great deal of clarity, 7 styles and legibility.
 It is designed by Hannes von Döhren.

 As its name suggests, this typeface is an unpretentious and modern typeface that works very across different media.
 It has a shorter than normal cap height and a large x-height.
 This makes it a great choice for all your web projects.